-From Brazil to Trinidad & Tobago
+From Brazil to Trinidad and Tobago

 Your plugs